 “Most sportsmen are individualists,” writes McGuire.
 “If they didn’t love freedom—if they weren’t more than ordinarily independent and fair-minded—they wouldn’t be American sportsmen… Do they think the commandment ‘Remember the Sabbath day to keep it holy’ means healthy, clean recreations like hunting and fishing are outlawed by God, in order to make Sunday safe for tea-drinking gossips and their holier-than-thou pleasures?
 By what law of reason is it right and just in the eyes of God and the commonwealth that fishing should be any more wrong on Sunday than walking, or eating cake, or riding in automobiles?”

 Unbelievably, there are still a few states that hold on to Sunday hunting laws.
-We thought these regulations were outrageous in 1929, and 86 years later, 11 states still impose restrictions—if not outright bans—on Sunday hunting, according to the National Conference of State Legislatures.
+We thought these regulations were outrageous in 1929, and 86 years later, several states still impose restrictions—if not outright bans like in Maine—on Sunday hunting, according to the National Conference of State Legislatures.

 Meat Possession / December 1945